-Professor of the Arts and Cultures of Japan
+Professor of Arts and Cultures of Japan

 Ivo Smits’ field of expertise comprises literature and film in Japan.
 His research focuses on early medieval classical texts in both classical Japanese and classical Chinese.
 Bilingualism (or ‘biscriptualism’) poet-patron networks and concepts of imagination and representation are three big themes that occupy him a great deal.

 Ivo Smits earned his PhD at Leiden University in 1994, studied at the University of Tokyo, Cambridge University, and was among others research fellow at Waseda University en Visiting Associate Professor at Yale University.
-He oocupies various administrative functions within and outside Leiden University.

 2007.
 “The Way of the Literati: Chinese Learning and Literary Practice in Mid-Heian Japan.”
 In Heian Japan, Centers and Peripheries (Honolulu: University of Hawai‘i Press)